 What Is The Relationship Between ROE And Earnings Growth?

-Big 5 Sporting Goods' Earnings Growth And 41% ROE
+A Side By Side comparison of Big 5 Sporting Goods' Earnings Growth And 23% ROE

 Is Big 5 Sporting Goods Making Efficient Use Of Its Profits?

-Overall, we are quite pleased with Big 5 Sporting Goods' performance.
-Particularly, we like that the company is reinvesting heavily into its business, and at a high rate of return.
+In total, we are pretty happy with Big 5 Sporting Goods' performance.
+Particularly, we like that the company is reinvesting heavily into its business at a moderate rate of return.
 Unsurprisingly, this has led to an impressive earnings growth.
 If the company continues to grow its earnings the way it has, that could have a positive impact on its share price given how earnings per share influence long-term share prices.
-Remember, the price of a stock is also dependent on the perceived risk.
-Therefore investors must keep themselves informed about the risks involved before investing in any company.
+Not to forget, share price outcomes are also dependent on the potential risks a company may face.
+So it is important for investors to be aware of the risks involved in the business.
 You can see the 3 risks we have identified for Big 5 Sporting Goods by visiting our risks dashboard for free on our platform here.

 This article by Simply Wall St is general in nature.
 We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.